sagihaider/sagihaider.github.io/_pages/teamAI.md

 * Mr [Bartlomiej Kloza](https://www.linkedin.com/in/bartlomiej-kloza-36a52b185/) (BSc Student (2018-2019), Project Title: WeatherBe - a full-stack web application).
 Now working as Graduate Software Engineer at BBC.

+***
+## Academic and Industry Collaboration

+I also actively collaborate with the leading people in the academia and industries.
+Here is a list of my existing and past collaborations:

+### IIIT-Lucknow, India

+### King-George Medical College, Lucknow, India

+### Ulster University, Northern-Ireland, UK

+### East Suffolk and North Essex NHS Foundation Trust, UK

 <!--